lansalot/FreeRTK/PiConfiguration.md

 ![Boot stage 1](boot6.jpg)
 Here, because the ZED-F9P is plugged in, we can see it has detected it (on /dev/ttyACM0) and is configuring it to be a base station.
 See that red "FAILED" message?
 We can ignore that just now, it's trying to start the GPS in the background while it's still configuring it.
 Nothing to worry about.
 ![Boot stage 1](boot7.jpg)
 And finally, the all-important "END OF INSTALLATION".
+Check that instruction about what to type in your browser, in this example http://192.168.1.20 (ignore all the 2a00:etc etc after that).
 You can now go to your web browser on your phone or PC to continue the configuration.
 You don't need the USB keyboard or the HDMI/TV/monitor attached any more!
 ![Boot stage 1](boot8.jpg)